FLClab/TA-GAN/README.md

 # TA-GAN
 ### Task-Assisted Generative Adversarial Network for Resolution Enhancement and Modality Translation in Fluorescence Microscopy

-This repository contains all code necessited to train and test our super resolution generation algorithm.
+This repository contains all code necessited to train and test our super-resolution generation algorithm.
 Sample images and trained weights are included for anyone to test the method.

 Note that most of the code is taken directly from or heavily inspired by https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix.